 Diabetes in dogs can cause lots of complications, especially if it’s untreated.
 Some serious complications of diabetes include:

-While any dog can develop diabetes, some dog breeds are more prone to it than others.
+While any pet can develop diabetes, some dog breeds are more prone to it than others.
 Dog breeds that are more prone to diabetes include:

 In general, female dogs (especially if they are overweight and/or intact) are more likely than males (especially skinny ones) to develop diabetes.

 While diabetes is treatable, it is a lifelong disease, and the costs involved in treating it can add up.
-Here are some of the costs involved in treating diabetes in dogs:
+Here are some of the costs involved in treating the condition:

 It’s understandable if you’d rather cook for your diabetic dog than feed them commercial dog food.
 However, creating a nutritionally complete homemade diabetic dog food is tricky even for healthy dogs.
 Nailing a complete nutritional profile for a diabetic dog is incredibly difficult.